 “Yeah right, and denial is a river in Egypt.”

 “Joshua wanted me to see if she would do some checking up on Nicole.
-I asked her and she wants to discuss it over a late dinner.
+I asked her and she wanted to discuss it over a late dinner.
 She’ll be getting off duty soon.”

 “That’s actually a good idea.
 So, why were you sitting in here with that weird expression on your face?”